Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Supporting information

 \section{Supporting information}

-The Supporting Information provides a detailed thermodynamic derivation of the proposed equilibrium solver, together with illustrative case studies covering binary LLE, ternary LLLE, and vapor-pressure calculations.
+The Supporting Information provides a statistical-thermodynamics-inspired derivation for the proposed equilibrium solver, together with illustrative case studies covering binary LLE, ternary LLLE, and vapor-pressure calculations.
 In addition, it presents implementation details of the surrogate solver and supplementary results regarding the single-system fitting and the full-dataset training experiments.